Driolar/SoccerTheory-Pharo/doc/Using SoTheboard - The Soccer Theory Board.md

-# Using SoTheBo - The Soccer Theory Board
+# Using SoTheBoard - The Soccer Theory Board
 ## Getting Started
-SoTheBo, The Soccer Theory Board, is a Pharo application to visually experiment with the Soccer Theory.
+SoTheBoard, The Soccer Theory Board, is a Pharo application to visually experiment with the Soccer Theory.
-After opening the SoTheBo application, we see the main window consisting of the following parts from top to bottom:
+After opening the SoTheBoard application, we see the main window consisting of the following parts from top to bottom:
 * the window title
 * the controls
 * the play field